steinbring/jws.dev/experience.md

 ## PHP

-- I have years of experience writing [PHP](https://jws.news/tag/php/), including [Laravel](https://jws.news/tag/laravel/).
-I also have a decade of experience with [WordPress](https://jws.news/tag/wordpress/).
+- I have written a ton of PHP while at [Starkmedia](https://jws.dev/resume.html#senior-application-developer), [UW-Milwaukee](https://jws.dev/resume.html#web-application-engineer), and [Bader Rutter](https://jws.dev/resume.html#senior-full-stack-developer).
+- I have also written dozens of [PHP articles on my website](https://jws.news/tag/php/) and on [Dev](https://dev.to/steinbring).

+### Laravel

+- I started writing Laravel while working for [UW-Milwaukee](https://jws.dev/resume.html#web-application-engineer).
+- I started [writing about Laravel](https://jws.news/tag/laravel/) in 2022 while attempting to convince [Bader Rutter](https://jws.dev/resume.html#senior-full-stack-developer) to consider it.

+### WordPress

+- I built and maintained WordPress sites at [Starkmedia](https://jws.dev/resume.html#senior-application-developer), [UW-Milwaukee](https://jws.dev/resume.html#web-application-engineer), and [Bader Rutter](https://jws.dev/resume.html#senior-full-stack-developer).
+- [My own website](https://jws.news/) uses WordPress and has used it for over a decade.

 ## .NET

-- I was the .NET expert at BR.
+- I was the .NET expert at [BR](https://jws.dev/resume.html#senior-full-stack-developer).
 We used both .NET Framework and .NET Classic.

+## CFML

+### Adobe ColdFusion

+- I wrote a ton of CFML at [UW-Milwaukee](https://jws.dev/resume.html#web-application-developer), [Kohler](https://jws.dev/resume.html#coldfusion-developer), [Starkmedia](https://jws.dev/resume.html#senior-application-developer), and [QM Quality Matters](https://jws.dev/resume.html#application-developer).
+- I have written a few [ColdFusion blog posts](https://jws.news/tag/coldfusion/) but not as many as you would expect.

+### Lucee

+- If you don't have $8,000 for an Adobe ColdFusion license, Lucee is a great option.
+I have used it a lot to play around with CFML outside of work.

 ## CSS

 - I have 15 years of experience writing [CSS](https://jws.news/tag/css/).

+### Bootstrap

+- I used it at [UW-Milwaukee](https://jws.dev/resume.html#web-application-developer), [Kohler](https://jws.dev/resume.html#coldfusion-developer), [Starkmedia](https://jws.dev/resume.html#senior-application-developer), [QM Quality Matters](https://jws.dev/resume.html#application-developer), and [Bader Rutter](https://jws.dev/resume.html#senior-full-stack-developer).

+### Bulma

+- I used it at [UW-Milwaukee](https://jws.dev/resume.html#web-application-engineer) and [Bader Rutter](https://jws.dev/resume.html#senior-full-stack-developer).

+### Vuetify

+- I used it at [Bader Rutter](https://jws.dev/resume.html#senior-full-stack-developer).

+### Shoelace / Web Awesome

+- I discovered this in early 2024 and I am kind of excited about it.

 ## SQL